- Depending on the weather, ducks may begin migrating

 nests in the main crotch or secondary crotches of mature

-deciduous trees.
+deciduous trees, less often conifers.
 Most often they use a hawk's nest,

 occasionally that of a crow or even a squirrel.
 Look for